Kempen, Rhineland (Germany) -

 More than 4.3 million points were transformed with TRANSDATpro / GeoDLL and the reference software from Gauß-Krueger / DHDN90 to UTM / ETRS89, and then compared afterwards.
-There were no deviations bigger than one millimeter.
+There were only very rarely deviations of more than one millimeter.
 Such minor deviations (0-1mm) are tied to mathematic tolerances and internal rounding in the software under test and in the reference software.

 Identity of forward and backward calculations